 Have commitments taken over so you have less time for one another?

-Relational recovery Finding support where one partner has had a alcohol or drug issue, can often mean, when the person who has, had the addiction is getting well the focus can still often be on them and their problems, therapy can help with separating out the responsibility and working towards a healthier relationship, often easing the pressure.
+Relational recovery Finding support where one partner has had a alcohol and/or drug issue, When a family member is in recovery, the focus can still be on their addiction and the past problems that created, therapy can help with separating out the responsibility focusing on the family unit in a healthier way.